Category: Uncategorized

 It’s the practical one.

-The products that genuinely earned their space in our house — the things we reached for over and over during the exhausted, blurry, milk-stained first few months.
+The products here are ones that genuinely earned their space in our house — the things we reached for over and over during the exhausted, blurry, milk-stained first few months.

 Everything here is under or around $50 depending on Amazon pricing.
-If you want to skip the reviews and go directly to the list, check out my Amazon storefront for the full list.
+If you want to skip the reviews and go directly to the list, scroll to the end of the post for the full list.

 🍼 Diapering and Nappy Changes